Peel Region homepage

 Many of the actions under the Action Plan Toward Ending Youth Homelessness are in progress or complete.

-In 2022, significant progress was made towards the creation of new youth shelter beds and transitional housing.
+In 2023, significant progress was made towards the creation of the new youth shelter in Brampton and transitional housing units for youth.

 Youth that are experiencing homelessness are a priority group under Peel Region’s coordinated access process to help ensure a collaborative response from service providers with the aim of assisting youth exit homelessness as quickly as possible.